CRA End-of-Support Disclosure: Pre-Purchase Duty

 • It appears before the user completes the purchase, not in a post-purchase welcome email or in the terms of service.

-• If the manufacturer uses the shorter-lifetime carve-out under Article 13(8), the Annex II disclosure reflects the actual (shorter) end date, not a rounded five-year estimate.
+• If the manufacturer uses a shorter expected-use period, the user-facing disclosure reflects the actual shorter end date, not a rounded five-year estimate.

 Where the disclosure must appear, by channel

-The Annex II point 7 requirement is satisfied only when the end date reaches the user before money changes hands.
-Where the disclosure must appear depends on the channel; the table below maps each one to the placement that meets the obligation and the placement that does not.
+The end-date disclosure is satisfied only when the date reaches the user before money changes hands.
+Where it must appear depends on the channel; the table below maps each one to the placement that meets the obligation and the placement that does not.

 Channel Disclosure must appear Not sufficient